Principles of Forex Market Price Behavior

 • Trends tend to begin after the market has wound down to an equilibrium level.
 Just as volatility collapses in the middle part of a trend, price action can become more parabolic in the later stages of a trend.
 In some extreme cases, 75% of the gains can come in the last 20% of the move.

-Recommended Article: Success Trading Forex With The Edge
+Recommended Article: Is Trading Forex Essentially Gambling

 PRINCIPLE TWO: Momentum Precedes Price